 The trail from Sigane follows a road under construction for the first couple of hours.
-The first village is called Jahpre (2920m).
-It’s perched above a deep valley with nice views of Everest and the Number Himal.
-There’s a pretty little Gompa and Stupa here.
-The best bet for good Dal Bhat is a lodge called Himalayan Lama Guest House.
+The first village is called Japre (2920 m/ 9580 ft).
+It’s perched above a deep valley with nice views of Everest and the Numbur Himal.
+There’s a pretty little gompa and stupa here.

-After Jahpre, the trail climbs up to a grassy ridge at Bhulbhule.
-There’s one lodge with no name on the left side.
-Nice views of the Everest range from here.
+After Japre, the trail climbs up to a grassy ridge at Bhulbhule.
+There’s a single lodge with no name, and nice views of the Everest range from here.

-Soon after Bhulbhule the trail splits.
-Turn right to Pikey Peak.
-You’ll pass some old yak houses and a long Mani Stone wall.
+Soon after Bhulbhule, the trail splits and you'll turn right to Pikey Peak.
+You’ll pass some old yak houses and a long mani stone wall.
 The trail then contours the hillside below Taklung Danda and goes through a beautiful forested trail.
-There’s many Rhododendrons here along a level path.
-As you leave the forest it’s not far to Pikey Peak base camp, about 2 hrs away.
+There are many rhododendrons here along a level path (which you can see in bloom if trekking in the spring).
+As you leave the forest, it’s not far to Pikey Peak base camp, about 2 hours away.

-There’s one lodge called Pikey Lodge (3640m) with four draughty rooms in a separate building.
-It’s a short climb in the morning to the summit at 4065m.
-Unless there’s an unusually clear evening it’s better to climb for sunrise.
+There’s one lodge here called Pikey Lodge (3640 m/ 11942 ft) with four draughty rooms in a separate building.
+It’s a short climb in the morning to the summit at 4065 m/ 13336 ft).
+Unless there’s an unusually clear evening it’s better to climb in the morning, for sunrise.

 The trail to the top of Pikey Peak starts from behind the lodge and follows a gradual slope to a summit strewn with prayer flags.
 The views from the top are breathtaking.
 It’s important to start just before dawn to reach the top for sunrise.

-It’s a quick decent back to the lodge for breakfast and then hit the trail without too much delay, it's a long day to Bhandar (if walking the 3-day itinerary).
+It’s a quick descent back to the lodge for breakfast, then quickly continue on your way, as it's a long day to Bhandar (if walking this 3-day itinerary).

-The trail goes into a steep descent through forest to Kosinasa which local people are now calling Lamane (2872m).
-There’s a place here for Daal Bhat.
-The trail follows the hillside to Gumba, climbing slightly up to 2980m.
+The trail goes into a steep descent through forest to Kosinasa, which local people are now calling Lamane (2872 m/ 9422 ft).
+There’s a place here for daal bhat.
+The trail follows the hillside to Gumba, climbing slightly up to 2980 m/9776 ft).
 Gumba is a pretty place of about a dozen houses on the hillside and a newish looking Gompa.
-There's significant earthquake damage here.
-At Gumba the trail turns right and drops steeply through forest down to Namkheli.
-Leaving the forest the trail carries on all the way to the river (Likhu Kola) at 1535m.
+There's significant earthquake damage here too.
+At Gumba, the trail turns right and drops steeply through the forest down to Namkheli.
+Leaving the forest, the trail carries on all the way to the river (Likhu Kola) at 1535 m/ 5036 ft.

-The next section is a 750m ascent to Bhandar.
-It’s a fairly steep climb sometimes on a new tractor track.
+The next section is a 750 m/2460 ft ascent to Bhandar.
+It’s a fairly steep climb, sometimes on a new tractor track.
 The best lodge in Bhandar is Shobha Lodge by far.
-Menus!
 There’s a good hot shower and nice clean rooms upstairs.
-My favourite trekking brekkie is a Chapati and an omelette rolled up with chilli sauce which is perfect here.
+A favorite trekking brekkie is a chapati and an omelet rolled up with chili sauce, which is perfect here.

-The trail climbs up to the Deurali pass at 3700m.
-On the east side of the pass there’s great views over the valley and river back towards Pikey Peak.
+The trail climbs up to the Deurali pass at 3700 m/ 12139 ft.
+On the east side of the pass, there are great views over the valley and river back towards Pikey Peak.
 On the west side sits the little village of Deurali.
 Langtang comes into view here.
-There’s some damaged teas houses nestled together around rows of Mani Walls.
+There are some damaged teas houses nestled together around rows of mani walls.